thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 ## Round trip

-We thrive to minimise the number of round trips.
-Even though a nonce may be provided, it add delays and compute
+Protocols should thrive to minimise the number of round trips between a client and the issuer, and between clients and the origin.

 # Key management and discovery